-Sixty percent (60%) of all voting members are required to constitute a quorum at any meetings.
+Sixty percent (60%) of all voting members are required to constitute a quorum at any meeting.
 The majority of the quorum resolves the issue.
-Voting members consist of Student Government Association officers (excluding the Student Government Association President) and Student Government Association senators.
+Voting members consist of SGA officers, student organizations, and the members at large.

 1.5.5.1.5 Article V - Management